zydou/arti/doc/dev/notes/keymgr-certificates.md

 of the subject and signing keys, will be given by the `KeyType` of the certificate (i.e. the file extension).

-Mote specifically, the `KeyType` of a certificate encodes the following:
+More specifically, the `KeyType` of a certificate encodes the following:

 1. The cryptographic algorithms of the subject key and the signing key
 2. How the subject key value and its properties are encoded before